 I've Been Awarded Work-Study!

 Check the Financial Aid tile of your ctcLink Student Portal to view your awards and see if you've been awarded or offered work-study funds.
 If you have work-study offered in your awards, check out the available work-study job postings.
 Students must contact the supervisors of the positions they are interested in and follow their instructions on how to apply and/or set up interviews.
 You must be hired for a position in order to earn your work-study funds for the academic year.

 Please note that the funding available for the work-study program is limited and considered first-come, first-served.
 If you are unable to find a position, or you delay in submitting your required documents, your award is subject to cancellation without notice.

 I've Been Hired...Now What?

-If an employer decides to hire you, he or she should let the Financial Aid Office know as soon as possible by emailing Elizabeth Griswold (EGriswold@pencol.edu).
-Once they have done so, Elizabeth will forward your information to the HR department so they can contact you with information on how to complete your new-hire paperwork.
+If an employer decides to hire you, they should let the Financial Aid Office know as soon as possible by emailing Leah Vaara (LVaara@pencol.edu).
+Once they have done so, Leah will forward your information to the Human Resources department so HR can contact you with information on how to complete your new-hire paperwork.
 You will need to bring your I-9 identification to the Human Resources office and may also need to submit to a background check depending on the position you have been hired for.
 I-9 identification information can be found in the below attachment.

 When Can I Start Working?